kubestash/docs/docs/guides/workloads/application/index.md

 **Create BackupConfiguration:**

-Below is the YAML of the `BackupConfiguration` CR that we are going to create,
+Below is the YAML of the `BackupConfiguration` CR that we are going to create.

+Note that you've to set `includeClusterResources` flag to `true` if you want to backup cluster scoped resources.
+By default this flag is set to `false`.

 ```yaml
 apiVersion: core.kubestash.com/v1alpha1